InseeFrLab/pynsee/README.md

 import plotly.express as px
 from plotly.offline import plot

+# Subscribe to api.insee.fr and get your credentials!
+# Beware : any change to the keys should be tested after having cleared the cache
+# Please use : pynsee.utils.clear_all_cache to do so
 import os
-# Beware : any change to the keys should be test in a new python session
 os.environ['insee_key'] = "my_insee_key"
 os.environ['insee_secret'] = "my_insee_secret"